coretech/n2p-api-docs/docs/zapier.md

 Sign up for a free [Zapier](https://zapier.com/apps/net2phone/integrations) account, from there you can jump right in.
 To help you hit the ground running!

+## Getting Started with net2phone on Zapier

+For a more details [Zapier](https://zapier.com/help/doc/how-to-get-started-with-net2phone-on-zapier)

 ## How do I connect net2phone to Zapier?

 1. Log in to your [Zapier account](https://zapier.com/sign-up) or create a new account.